Wallkill Valley Regional High School: Athletics

 The field hockey team won the North I Group I state sectional championship in 1982-1984 and 2017, and won the North I, Group II title in 1988, 1991, 1992 and 2006.

-The wrestling team won the North I, Group II state sectional championship in 1987–1989.
+The boys' wrestling team won the North I, Group II state sectional championship in 1987–1989.

 The 1994 football team finished the season with a 9-1-1 record after winning the North I Group II state sectional title with a 22–0 win against Lenape Valley Regional High School in the championship game.

 In each of the three years from 2012 to 2014, Craig Corti won the individual Group II cross-country running championship, making him the eighth runner in state history to earn three individual state titles.

 Administration

 Core members of the school's / district's administration are: